Sara M.Salt Lake City.Utah.34yo.

 I taught a few close girlfriends to knit right before I left SLC to live in SF.
 I struggled to find work in SF and was amazed to discover that one could indeed make a living teaching knitting (many of my students were children, as I was the teacher with the most patience for the very young).
 I was a shop-girl for one of the biggest yarn stores I’ve ever entered, ImagiKnit, and they sent me on so many private lessons.
 I traveled around, mostly by bike and bus, in my rain gear and super-dorky black helmet and saw some of the loveliest and grandest homes!
 I also walked dogs in the moss-drizzle, fog soup, the cake-knife wind, the crinkly sunlight, the near-warm salty breeze.
 I got chilled to my bones and didn’t warm up until Zach coaxed me away to Los Angeles.

 I moved back to SLC in spring 2006 for family reasons, and in November 2007 I had something of a creative surge (following a 9-month slump during which I was unable to produce anything artistic–gestating a baby took all my juice!).
 When I started feeling creative again in 2008, I went so far as to start this blog.
+I use it mostly to keep in touch with family and friends all over.

 I have taught: